 More than a century ago, we thought that heavier than aircraft cannot fly.
 Fortunately, we were wrong, and the Wright Brothers took to the air and left the world in awe.
 Then decades later, the world was introduced to a massive flying vehicle.
-Boeing unveiled what was the largest winged machine at that time, the 747 (dubbed the Jumbo Jet).
-This double decked behemoth boasts a wingspan of around 200 feet, and a length reaching 250 feet.
-People thought that it was too big to fly, but it handled well on its maiden flight, that historic February 9, 1969.
+Boeing unveiled what was the largest winged machine at that time, the 747, which was dubbed the Jumbo Jet.
+This double-decked behemoth boasts a wingspan of around 200 feet, and a length reaching 250 feet.
+People thought that it was too big to fly, but it handled well on its historic maiden flight on February 9, 1969.

 Today, it’s no longer the queen in terms of size.
 Nevertheless, it remains a well-known bird in civil aviation.
 The Jumbo Jet is still a competent aircraft.
 It is a jet airliner, and a cargo plane.
 It even carried the Space Shuttle upon transport.